A comparison of particle and fluid models for positive streamer discharges in air: Results

 The peak electric fields during inception differ somewhat, with the particle model having the highest peak at about 190 kV/cm whereas it is about 180 kV/cm for both fluid models.
 The relaxation of this peak electric field occurs about 0.4 ns earlier in the fluid model.
 The main reason for this is that near the electrode, the degree of ionization in the streamer channel is somewhat higher in the particle simulations, which initially leads to stronger field enhancement.

 For this study, we have designed the initial conditions such that inception behavior would be similar in the particle and fluid simulations, by using a sharp electrode and a compact initial seed with sufficiently many electrons.
 If we define inception as the moment at which the streamer crosses the position $z = 7.6 \, \textrm{mm}$, then inception is about 0.04 ns faster in the fluid simulations.
+This is illustrated in figure \ref{fig:inception-comparison}, which shows the electron density at 0.4 ns and 0.8 ns for the 2D fluid and particle simulations.
+The difference in streamer position at these times is primarily caused by faster inception in the fluid model.
+The difference increases somewhat in time, because a longer streamer propagates faster.
+Note that the electron density is higher in the particle model.

-This could be due to the local field approximation, with which electrons are assumed to instantaneously relax to the background electric field.
+Faster inception in the fluid model could be due to the local field approximation, with which electrons are assumed to instantaneously relax to the background electric field.
 Electron multiplication therefore happens more rapidly in the fluid simulations at $t = 0$ ns, and similarly photoelectrons also instantaneously produce new ionization.
 We remark that when inception is highly stochastic (with different initial conditions), another difference could be more relevant.
 With a fluid model low densities always rapidly grow in a high field, even if they correspond to a small probability of an electron being present, as was observed in~\cite{Li_2021}.
 Such continuous growth of a low electron density in high field regions can then lead to faster inception.

 There is good agreement among the models for the streamer position versus time, and thus also for the streamer velocities as a function of streamer position.
 Velocity differences are generally less than 0.04 mm/ns among the models.
 The mean relative deviation in velocity is below 2\%.
 We compute this quantity as